wiflore/Data-engineering-and-Deployment-Disaster_Response_Pipeline/README.md

 The run.py contains a flask web app, the folder includes the html, css and javascript to vizualize the webapp.

-## How to Interact with your project
+## How to Interact with the project
 1. Run the following commands in the project's root directory to set up your database and model.

     - To run ETL pipeline that cleans data and stores in database